Rigidity of Circle Packings with Flexible Radii: Infinitesimal Rigidity

-Our main result for the first order theory is the following theorem: \begin{thm} A disk packing is infinitesimally rigid if and only if the following conditions hold: \begin{enumerate} \item{(Fixed Radius Condition)} The packing is infinitesimally rigid when the radii of disks in $V^+$, $V^-$, and $V^=$ are fixed. \item{(Stress Existence Condition)} There exists an equilibrium stress $\omega$ such that the the radial force sum defined in (\ref{radial}) is positive on $V^-$, negative on $V^+$, and 0 on $V^0$. \end{enumerate} \end{thm}

-\begin{proof} Intuitively, the first condition eliminates infinitesimal motions that are possible even if you fix all constrained disks.
-The second condition eliminates the proper infinitesimal motions where some disk in $V^+$ or $V^-$ changes its radius.
+Our main result for the infinitesimal theory is the following theorem showing the equivalence between infinitesimal rigidity and the existence of a specific stress: \begin{thm} A disk packing is infinitesimally rigid if and only if the following conditions hold: \begin{enumerate} \item{(Fixed Radius Condition)} The packing is infinitesimally rigid when the radii of disks in $V^+$, $V^-$, and $V^=$ are fixed. \item{(Stress Existence Condition)} There exists an equilibrium stress $\omega$ such that the radial force sum defined in equation \ref{radial} is positive on $V^-$, negative on $V^+$, and 0 on $V^0$. \end{enumerate} \end{thm} \begin{proof} Intuitively, the first condition eliminates infinitesimal motions that are possible even if you fix all constrained disks.
+The second condition eliminates the proper infinitesimal motions where some disks in $V^+$ or $V^-$ change their radii properly.